rubyonjets/jets-docs/_docs/docker/dockerfile.md

     JETS_DOCKER_IMAGE=my/image:v1 jets deploy

 The Docker build process will be skipped.
 Jets will push the image to ECR, though.
-This is that Lambda has access to the image and it's faster to pull down within the AWS network.
+This is what Lambda has access to the image and it's faster to pull down within the AWS network.

-{% include config/reference/header.md %}
+{% include reference/config/header.md %}
-{% include config/reference/docker.md %}
+{% include reference/config/deploy/docker.md %}
-{% include config/reference/footer.md %}
+{% include reference/config/footer.md %}